 PC, tablet and phone safety – I’d strongly recommend that the PCs, laptops, tablets and smartphones you use to access Facebook and the web should all be protected with an antivirus or security program from one of the major providers.
 This will help protect your devices against viruses, hackers and phishing attacks.

-Backup your Facebook data – Are you relying on Facebook to look after your photos and perhaps useful information and contact details?
+View and backup your Facebook data – Are you interested to see what data Facebook holds on you and/or are you using Facebook to look after your photos and perhaps useful information and contact details?
 If so, it’s good practice to back up your Facebook data on a regular basis.
 The good news is that this is surprisingly easy.
-Go to your Account Settings then ‘Download a copy of your Facebook data’.
+Go to your ‘down arrow’ then Settings then ‘Download a copy of your Facebook data’.